Stape

 A lot of you have heard about Facebook Conversion API and Facebook Pixel.
 Though they sound similar in name, these two tracking methods work differently.
 Both tools provide crucial insights into how users interact with websites, but they collect data differently — making it important for businesses to distinguish which one is right for their needs.

 In this blog post we’ll describe features of Facebook Conversion API and Facebook Pixel, compare them and discuss their setup.
+By the way, check out Stape’s pre-configured templates for Meta CAPI.
+Now it is easier than ever to configure your setup: everything is done and all ready for you!

-What is Facebook PixelCopy link to this section
+What is Facebook Pixel

-Facebook pixel is a data-gathering tool that can help you make the most of your Facebook and Instagram advertisements.
+Facebook Pixel is a data-gathering tool that can help you make the most of your Facebook and Instagram advertisements.
 Basically, Facebook Pixel, or now Meta Pixel, is a script that you put in your website code.

 It collects data that allows you to analyze Facebook ad conversions, optimize advertisements, generate targeted audiences for future ads, and remarket to people who have already made some form of action on the website.